-This easy Falafel recipe is made quicker and healthier in the air fryer with canned chickpeas – no deep frying!
+This easy Air Fryer Falafel recipe is made quicker and healthier with canned chickpeas – no deep frying!

 Air Fryer Falafel

 Falafel is a delicious Middle-Eastern vegetarian dish made with chickpeas, a mix of onions and different herbs and spices.
 They are shaped like meatballs, but there’s no meat in them.
-I wanted to create a falafel recipe that was quick and easy, made from canned chickpeas and didn’t require frying.
-Solution, air fryer to the rescue!
+I wanted to create an air fryer falafel recipe that was quick and easy, made from canned chickpeas rather than dried.
+They come out great in the air fryer, so delicious and easy to make.
 You can see more air fryer recipes here!

-Protein packed, nutritious and light – these un-fried falafels will delight your palate.
+Protein packed, nutritious and light – these air fryer falafel will delight your palate.
 Perfect on days you want to go meatless or just include more plant based foods in your diet.
-Serve them in a pita, over hummus, with couscous, or over rice – you decide!
-Also great for meal prep!
+Falafel is both vegetarian and vegan.
+They are made from 100% plant-based ingredients—chickpeas, herbs, spices, and onions.
+It’s typically served with other vegan-friendly foods such as pita bread, salad, and pickled vegetables or serve them over hummus, with couscous, or over rice – you decide!

 What are falafels made out of?